-The Airstream Limited Warranty solely defines Airstream's responsibility.
-Airstream is not responsible for or bound by representations or warranties made by any of its dealers.
+Airstream's responsibility is defined solely by the Airstream Limited Warranty and Airstream is not responsible for or bound by representations or warranties made by any of its dealers.

 Your Airstream Limited Warranty is transferable to subsequent owners of the motorhome, but only for the duration of the warranty period.
 Warranty transfer application forms are available from your dealer or the Airstream factory.